EsterChang/CS4641/index.md

 ### Linear Regression

 Linear Regression is among the most common approaches we have seen others use to predict insurance costs.
 Since this method is so common, we decided to use it as a starting point to compare to our chosen models.
 This method did not require any hyperparameter tuning and was not one of our primary methods.
-The following graphs show the R^2 scores and MSE scores for each dataset.

 #### R2 Results
 <img width="400" alt="r^2 linear regression" src="https://user-images.githubusercontent.com/41976165/101408413-5e24d500-38aa-11eb-890e-e3b957676103.PNG">